Homotopy theory with bornological coarse spaces

-{Since we define different versions of coarse $K$-homology, the question under which circumstances they coincide immediately arises.
-An answer to this question is given by the comparison theorem proved in Section~\ref{ewfiweifioeuoiu29834u24434}.}
+Since we define different versions of coarse $K$-homology, the question under which circumstances they coincide immediately arises.
+A partial answer to this question is given by an application of the comparison result {stated as} Corollary \ref{thm:sdf98245csv}.

-{In Section~\ref{subsec:drsgd} we will discuss applications of our setup of coarse $K$-homology to index theory, and in Section~\ref{sec:kjnbsfd981} we construct the assembly map as a natural transformation between coarsification of locally finite $K$-homology and coarse $K$-homology.
-The comparison theorem then immediately proves the coarse Baum--Connes conjecture for spaces of finite asymptotic dimension -- a result first achieved by Yu \cite{yu_finite_asymptotic_dimension}.}
+In Section~\ref{subsec:drsgd} we will discuss some simple applications of our setup of coarse $K$-homology to index theory, and in Section~\ref{sec:kjnbsfd981} we construct the assembly map as a natural transformation between {the} coarsification of locally finite $K$-homology and coarse $K$-homology.
+The comparison theorem then immediately proves the coarse Baum--Connes conjecture for spaces of finite asymptotic dimension --- a result first achieved by Yu \cite{yu_finite_asymptotic_dimension}.

-The final Section~\ref{sec:kjnbsfd98} is devoted to the study of the counter-examples to the coarse Baum--Connes conjecture.
-Since we define two different versions of coarse $K$-homology one might think that these counter-examples become resolved by using the appropriate version of $K$-homology.
-But we will show that this is not the case.